-Not only that, but it’s reversible, allowing you to quickly hide any hair if company comes over.
+Not only that, but it’s reversible, allowing you to quickly hide any pet hair if company comes over.

 It’s not just a good comforter for hiding fur, either — it’s a good comforter overall.
 It’s thick and plush, helping to keep you warm during the winter without cooking you during the summer.
 It’s incredibly soft, too, and you may just be tempted to lie on top of it rather than underneath it.

-The color fades a bit after washing, so be prepared for it to lose some of its luster.
+It is machine washable but we should note that the color fades a bit after washing, so be prepared for it to lose some of its luster.
 The EDILLY is still an attractive cover, though, and its other qualities make it the best comforter for dog hair.

 2. Linenspa All-Season Dog Hair Comforter – Best Value

 The comforter stays in place remarkably well, too, as it has eight loops that let you secure a duvet cover to it.
-The box stitching keeps all the filling evenly distributed, so everyone should stay equally warm, even if your dog likes to burrow before snoozing.
+The tightly woven box stitching keeps all the filling evenly distributed, so everyone should stay equally warm, even if your dog likes to burrow before snoozing.